vinoaj/databricks-resources/README.md

 - [Monash University stands up 'lakehouse' in Databricks, Azure](https://www.itnews.com.au/news/monash-university-stands-up-lakehouse-in-databricks-azure-585801)
 - [Australia's heavy vehicle regulator builds 'fatigue engine' to reduce truckie deaths](https://www.itnews.com.au/news/heavy-vehicle-regulator-builds-fatigue-engine-to-reduce-truckie-deaths-580113)
 - [Why we migrated to a Data Lakehouse on Delta Lake for T-Mobile Data Science and Analytics Team](https://delta.io/blog/2022-09-14-why-migrate-lakehouse-delta-lake-tmo-dsna/)
+- [Having your cake and eating it too: How _Vizio_ built a next-generation data platform to enable BI reporting, real-time streaming, and AI/ML](https://medium.com/@parveen.jindal/having-your-cake-and-eating-it-too-how-vizio-built-a-next-generation-data-platform-to-enable-bi-4fc42c539543): Vizio's journey in adopting the Lakehouse for a single platform that met their data warehouse and ML needs. _" Databricks was the only platform that could handle ETL, monitoring, orchestration, streaming, ML, and Data Governance on a single platform.
+Not only was Databricks SQL + Delta able to run queries faster on real-world data (in our analysis, Databricks was 3x faster) but we no longer needed to buy other services just to run the platform and add features in the future"_
+- [_Ripple_: ML Training and Deployment Pipeline Using Databricks](https://engineering.ripple.com/ml-training-and-deployment-pipeline-using-databricks/): how Ripple uses Databricks to manage robust MLOps pipelines across a multi-cloud (GCP and AWS) architecture: _"ML flow tracking and MLflow API help coordinate these actions with ease in spite of using different platforms for model development, testing and deployment"_

 ---